 This section shows the amount of aid a dependent would receive in the event of the holder’s death.
 By default, this would be a spouse or civil partner.
 You can nominate your beneficiary by completing this simple form: NHS Pensions – Lump sum on death benefit nomination (DB2)

 If you want your spouse or registered civil partner to receive 100% of your lump sum on death benefits you do not need to complete this form, as they will receive it automatically unless you have previously nominated someone else to receive it.
 If you die without completing this form and you do not have a spouse or registered partner, the lump sum will be paid directly to the member’s estate and distributed according to your will.

 Pensionable earnings statement

-This final section shows you how much you have accumulated in your pension benefits year on year.
-The revaluation number is a percentage figure, consisting of an estimate of inflation from the treasury, plus another 2%.
+This section shows how much you have accumulated in your pension scheme year after year.
+The revaluation figure consists of an estimate of inflation provided by the treasury, plus another 1.5%.

-Assuming the McCloud age discrimination case goes through and members will revert to their legacy scheme prior to March 2022, we expect the TRS to change dramatically.
-It would be prudent to retain a copy of your NHS TRS prior to the changes, giving you the ability to reference data should there be any errors.
+With the McCloud updates still pending until October 2024, the Total Reward Statement could change dramatically, so it would be prudent to retain a copy of your NHS Total Reward Statement prior to any changes, giving you the ability to reference data should there be any errors.

 Do you check and understand your NHS Total Reward Statement?
 Let us know by leaving a comment below